RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 D. Japan
 Answer: B.

-The United States does not have a general nationwide privacy law that complies with the EU privacy statutes; it instead has created industry-specific privacy laws.
+**The United States does not have a general nationwide privacy law that complies with the EU privacy statutes; it instead has created industry-specific privacy laws**.
 Canada has a law (Personal Information Protection and Electronic Documents Act) that conforms with the EU laws, as does Switzerland and Japan.

-### Question # 18 - Which of the following countries does not have a federal privacy law that complies with the European Union (EU) General Data Protection Regulation?
+### [important] Question # 18 - Which of the following countries does not have a federal privacy law that complies with the European Union (EU) General Data Protection Regulation?
 A. Argentina
 B. Israel
 C. Australia
 D. Brazil
 Answer: D.

-Brazil does not yet have federal privacy laws sufficient to be considered acceptable for EU compliance.
+**Brazil does not yet have federal privacy laws sufficient to be considered acceptable for EU compliance**.

 Israel, Australia, and Argentina all do.

-### Question # 19 - In the United States, who manages the Privacy Shield program for voluntary compliance with European Union (EU) data privacy laws?
+### [important] Question # 19 - In the United States, who manages the Privacy Shield program for voluntary compliance with European Union (EU) data privacy laws?
 A. Department of State
 B. Department of Interior
 C. Department of Trade